When the number of files needs to be listed is enormous, the process is batched. It can happen in both the methods of listing.

 You can check the status of batch execution anytime by selecting, Extensions → Drive Explorer → Batch Execution Status.

-Google Drive method can list hundreds of thousands of files without any issues.
-But, when it touches a million files, the browser runs out of memory and crashes.
-To avoid this, Drive Explorer pauses the process and shows an alert like the one in the image below.
+Google Drive™ method can list any number of files without any issues.
+But, when it fetches a huge amout of data, the browser runs out of memory and can crash.
+To avoid this, Drive Explorer start to stream the data to a local CSV file.